 Event-entity The final subprotocol focuses on the relation between the event described by a predicate and its plural or conjoined arguments, asking whether the predicate is distributive or collective with respect to that argument.
-This property accordingly forms a predicate-argument subspace in UDS, similar to PROTOROLES.
+In the context of UDS, this property forms a predicate-argument edge subspace, alongside PROTOROLES.